arkanis/smtp_send/README.md

 Version history
 ---------------

+- 2018-11-13 by Stephan Soller <stephan.soller@helionweb.de>
+  Implemented the LOGIN authentication method.
+  Added `ssl` option to specify SSL context options (e.g. `verify_peer`).

 - 2018-04-24 by Stephan Soller <stephan.soller@helionweb.de>
   Added code to reject mail addresses that could potentially inject other SMTP commands.

 - 2018-03-12 by Stephan Soller <stephan.soller@helionweb.de>
   Multiple greeting lines from the server were not correctly consumed.
 This prevented mail submission on some SMTP servers.

 - 2014-09-14  by Stephan Soller <stephan.soller@helionweb.de>
   Wrote function to be independent of PHPs mail configuration.